New Public Service Building/City Hall Renovation Project

 Site Options Studied

-- The City contracted local design firm Perkins + Will to collect predesign and programming input from City staff across the enterprise about the long-term facility needs for new consolidated public office building.
+- The City contracted local design firm Perkins + Will to collect predesign and programming input from City staff across the enterprise about the long-term facility needs for a new public service building.
 This internal feedback provided critical information to the strategic planning process.

-- The City issued a request for proposal seeking to hire an architecture and engineering firm to design the new consolidated public office building with proposals due June 12, 2017.
+- The City issued a request for proposal seeking to hire an architecture and engineering firm to design the new public service building with proposals due June 12, 2017.
 The design team of MSR (Meyer, Scherer & Rockcastle) in partnership with Henning Larsen was hired.

 - In the month of June 2017, the City issued a request for proposal for a construction manager firm as an advisor and demolition consultant.
 MA Mortenson was hired.